eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 + Understanding of networking protocols such as TCP, UDP, HTTP(S), DHCP, DNS and experience with Wireshark is a big plus
 + skill set:
+	- Experience working with Columnar Database (e.g. Vertica) with exposure to SQL and high-volume data loading
+	- Elements (xNodeB, MME, SGW, AMF, SMF etc.), Interfaces (N1, S1-MME, S5/S8, etc.) and Protocols (GTP, SIP, Diameter etc.)
+	- Experience with Atlassian toolset e.g. Jira, Confluence, Bitbucket
+	- Any previous experience with reporting frameworks like MicroStrategy or similar is a plus
+	- Knowledge SCM tools (e.g. Git), make and build automation (e.g. Jenkins), code testing (Junit/Mockito) with experience working in a Continuous Integration environment
+	- Experience and knowledge of 4G LTE and 5G Networks is a plus for this role: experience working with some Network Elements (xNodeB, MME, SGW, AMF, SMF etc.), Interfaces (N1, S1-MME, S5/S8, etc.) and Protocols (GTP, SIP, Diameter etc.)
++ skill set:
 	- Experience with asynchronous I/O and coroutines
 	- Experience with event driven service architecture